 Kaveri lives with her family in northern California where she enjoys Family Medicine, parenting, yoga, writing, and the outdoors.
 She has worked for Palo Alto Medical Foundation as a family physician for over thirteen years.
-Inspired by Stanford's Compassion Cultivation Training, UC San Diego's Mindful Self-Compassion Training, James Baraz's Awakening Joy course, and Peggy Tabor Millin's Centered Writing Practice, she has given mindfulness and compassion lectures, facilitated writing groups, created a six week meditation and writing class to help meet challenges, and led women's daylongs on the voice of kindness, healing the maternal line, and most recently self-compassion: no parts left out.
+Inspired by Stanford's Compassion Cultivation Training, UC San Diego's Mindful Self-Compassion Training, James Baraz's Awakening Joy course, and Peggy Tabor Millin's Centered Writing Practice, she has given mindfulness and compassion lectures, facilitated writing groups, created a six week meditation and writing class to help meet challenges and hold fear, and led women's daylongs on the voice of kindness, healing the maternal line, and most recently self-compassion: no parts left out.

 When she connects with her inner voice, she can hear the cries of all beings to be known, loved, safe, and happy.